ctnava/rxtechnotes/ref/technician_career.md

   - Score range: 1,000–1,600
   - The exam uses statistical scaling, so raw scores are converted to scaled scores
 - **Fee per Attempt**: **$129**

+> 📍 You are notified of your **pass/fail status immediately** after testing.
+Official results and digital certificates are typically available within 1–3 weeks.

 🧩 **Content Domains** (as of 2020 blueprint)